-Correct terminology for male and female genitalia is used from Nursery upwards to enable children to speak without ambiguity about their bodies.
+Correct terminology for male and female genitalia (penis, vagina, vulva, testicles as well as nipples) is used from Nursery upwards to enable children to speak without ambiguity about their bodies.

 For further information and a detailed breakdown of what is covered in each year group please see the RSE Policy.